vakisialiou/english/l12/README.md

 ### 8.1 You ask people about things they have done.
 Write questions with ever.
 1. (ride / horse) - Have you ever ridden a horse?
-2. (be / California?) - Have you ever been in a California?
+2. (be / California?) - Have you ever been to California?
 3. (run / marathon?) - Has she ever run the marathon?
-4. (speak / famous person?) - Has he ever spoken with famous person?
+4. (speak / famous person?) - Has he ever spoken to a famous person?
-5. (most beautiful place / visit) - What's the most beautiful place have you ever visited?
+5. (most beautiful place / visit) - What's the most beautiful place you have ever visited?

 ### 8.2 Complete B's answers.
 Some sentences are positive and some negative.
 Use these verbs.

 - be -    10
-- be -     5
+- be -     7
 - eat -    3
 - happen - 8
 - have -   2
-- have -   7
+- have -   5
 - meet -   1
 - play -   4
 - read -   6